 That will be the beginning of the process of learning to let them go entirely—not the relationship, but the specialness of the relationship.
 So you don't want to give up the relationship necessarily.
 What you want to give up is the teacher you have chosen to teach you in the classroom.

 So returning now to the last sentence I read:

-(Paragraph 7 - Sentences 4,5) And you will not get it [namely, you will not get your answer to your question—you will not get what you want] for it will destroy the day by robbing you of what you really want.
+(T-30.I.7:4-5) And you will not get it [namely, you will not get your answer to your question—you will not get what you want], for it would destroy the day by robbing you of what you really want.
 This can be very hard to realize, when once you have decided by yourself the rules that promise you a happy day.

 So once you have done this by yourself, it is very hard to shift gears.
 You know this is true—just look at what has happened in the world.
 We made the choice to be on our own—we didn't need God as our Source because we became our own source—we didn't need the Holy Spirit as our Teacher because now we have a better teacher, namely the ego—and from that point on we were just off and running, glorifying and luxuriating in our specialness, in our self-centeredness, and in our self-importance.
 And we will never, ever give it up—certainly not without a big fight!
 And from that original identification came this whole world and all the things that go on in this world.
 It just goes on and on and on.